 Handling Rare and Archives Collection Materials

-Studying Rare and Archives Collection Materials at the Ingalls Library
+Studying Rare and Archives Collection Materials at the Ingalls Library and Archives

-1. Items allowed in the ASC Reading Room
+1. Items allowed in the ASC Reading Room:

-- Pencil and paper for note taking
+- Pencil and paper for note taking.

-- Purses, but they must be kept on the floor
+- Purses, but they must be kept on the floor.

-2. Items NOT allowed in the ASC Reading Room
+2. Items NOT allowed in the ASC Reading Room:

-- Bags, briefcases, or laptop bags
+- Bags, briefcases, and laptop bags.

-For a complete overview of applicable policies and procedures please consult the library’sGuidelines on Studying Rare and Archives Collection Materials.
+For a complete overview of applicable policies and procedures, please consult the library’sGuidelines on Studying Rare and Archives Collection Materials.